-Intangible assets amortization relating to customer contracts is presented as a component of total direct costs.
-Depreciation, amortization of leasehold improvements and amortization of intangible assets relating to customer relationships are presented as a component of operating expenses.
+(1) Intangible assets amortization relating to customer contracts is presented as a component of total direct costs.
+Depreciation, amortization of leasehold improvements and intangible assets amortization relating to customer relationships are presented as a component of operating expenses.

 Adjusted for a 1 for 2.3 reverse stock split effected on October 5, 2004.